 Reuse and Recycling

 Over time it became apparent that the environmentally responsible operation of the landfill would also require a strong regional waste diversion plan to incorporate recycling and reuse into waste disposal.
-In 2010, with its landfill partners Jefferson, Lewis and St. Lawrence counties and the City of Watertown, the Authority introduced
+With its landfill partners Jefferson, Lewis and St. Lawrence counties and the City of Watertown, the Authority has undertaken a number of recycling initiatives.
+The website, www.NorthCountryRecycles.org serves as a resource for residents and educators, to help them reduce, reuse and recycle waste.
+Successful reduction, reuse and recycling of waste cuts down on the materials going into the landfill, maintaining this resource for future generations.
+Each of the county partners are responsible for their recycling; recyclables are prohibited from disposal at the regional landfill.

-The multi-year process of obtaining the necessary permits to expand the landfill was complete in 2017 and the permit was issued in early 2018.
-At today’s usage rates, the current landfill is expected to be at capacity in approximately 2027, necessitating an expansion in order to continue to provide reliable, environmentally sound disposal services for residents and businesses.
-Construction on the new section of the landfill and associated improvements will begin this year.
+Work on the expansion of the regional landfill began in 2019.
+At current usage rates, the landfill is expected to be at capacity within a few years, necessitating an expansion in order to continue to provide reliable, environmentally sound disposal services for residents and businesses.